sKumarBinay/Muvi_home_page/README.md

 # Muvi_home_page
-Navigation between the tiles are functional using Tab and SHIFT + Tab
+Navigation are controlled by CAPH library